faucetsdn/faucet/docs/configuration.rst

 A port not explicitly defined in the YAML configuration file will be left down and will drop all packets.

+**Default Port and Configuration**

+Faucet uses port 6653 as the default listening port.
+You can customize this and other settings in the following configuration files:

+- `/etc/default/faucet`
+- `/etc/default/gauge`
+- `/etc/faucet/ryu.conf`

 Configuration options
 ~~~~~~~~~~~~~~~~~~~~~